gslab-econ/template/README.md

 ##### How do I handle data external to my repository?

 We are agnostic about how you incorporate external data into the template.
 There's no custom builder for these assets, by design.
-We expect data storage and transfer protocols to differ—with good reason—across projects and labs, and we try to keep the template flexible enough for any use.
-That said, we do have some suggestions:
+Our suggestions:

 * When a large dataset is stored locally, `user-config.yaml` can include an entry specifying the user-specific path to that dataset.
 The key of the entry should be constant across users and documented in the top-level readme of the repository.
-Scripts can access the path to the dataset by parsing `user-config.yaml` and referencing the key.

 * When a large dataset is stored externally, there are a few options.
     * The top-level readme can specify manual download and storage instructions.
 This is simple, easy to customize, and unlikely to cause errors during a SCons build.
 It does, however, require each user to successfully download the same dataset, perhaps in an unstructured manner.
-    * The download can be incorporated into the SCons build by either specifying the download steps directly as standard SCons commands or including the download steps in scripts executed by our custom builders.
-These methods have the benefits of automation and dependency tracking, but they can introduce idiosyncratic errors if the download steps are prone to fail.
-This can be irksome—since the build may often fail—or dangerous—as repeated builds with identical code may produce different output.
+    * The download can be incorporated into the SCons build.
+We either execute a program to transfer data (e.g., `rsync` or `rclone`) directly in a standard SCons command or from within a script executed by one of our custom builders.
+These methods have the benefits of automation and dependency tracking, but they can introduce idiosyncratic errors if the download steps are prone to failure.
     * Regardless of the download method, the path to the dataset should be added to `constant.yaml` and `.gitignore` if it is stored within the repository and to `user-config.yaml` if it is stored elsewhere.

 ##### Can I use other software for data analysis?